How Much Does Zoloft (Sertraline) Cost On The Street?

 Street Cost Of Zoloft VS. Pharmacy Cost

-Generic Zoloft (sertraline) is covered by most health care insurance plans.
+Generic Zoloft (sertraline) is covered by most health insurance plans.
 The pharmacy cost for Zoloft may be low or entirely free, depending on your plan.
+The average retail price of the generic version of this medication is around $34, and the name-brand cost is around $432.

-The street costs of Zoloft are higher compared to minimal expenses to an individual who has obtained a prescription for the medication through their physician.
+The street costs of Zoloft are higher compared to the minimal expenses to an individual who has obtained a prescription for the medication through their physician.

 This page does not provide medical advice.
 See more